Top 10 One Team NBA Players In the League History

 Michael Wendom

-Loyalty is a rare quality in professional sports, and that includes the NBA.
-Some of the most iconic stars like Michael Jordan, Patrick Ewing, Hakeem Olajuwon, or Karl Malone spent their final seasons in different uniforms than those that made them famous.
+Loyalty is a rare quality in professional sports, including the NBA.
+Some of the most iconic stars like Michael Jordan, Patrick Ewing, Hakeem Olajuwon, and Karl Malone spent their final seasons in different uniforms than those that made them famous.
 However, we still have more than enough legends from all NBA eras that stuck to their teams!
-So, let's see who earned his place in our Top Ten Single-Franchise NBA Players list.
+So, let's see who are the best among them.

 10. Reggie Miller